-Through a "front-end" referred to as the "Management Area", the Web Host Reseller has access to the RA functionality including but not limited to the validation of some or all of the subject identity information for Secure Server Certificates.
-The Web Host Reseller adheres to the validation processes detailed in the validation guidelines.
-The Web Host Reseller is obliged to conduct validation in accordance with the validation guidelines prior to issuing a Certificate and agrees via an online process (checking the "I have sufficiently validated this application" checkbox when applying for a Certificate) that sufficient validation has taken place prior to Sectigo issuing a Certificate.
+Some resellers, Powered SSL Partners or enterprise customers may be authorized by Sectigo to act as external RAs.
+As such they MAY be granted RA functionality which MAY include the validation of some or all of the subject identity information for Secure Server Certificates.
+The external RA is obliged to conduct validation in accordance with this CPS, the BR and/or the EVG prior to issuing a Certificate and acknowledges that they have sufficiently validated the Applicant's identity.
+This acknowledgement may be via an online process (checking the "I have sufficiently validated this application" checkbox when applying for a Certificate), or via API parameters that sufficient validation has taken place prior to Sectigo issuing a Certificate.

-Web Host Resellers do not validate domain control for Secure Server Certificates.
-This element of the validation of Secure Server Certificates is always performed by Sectigo's internal RA as described in section 1.3.2.1 of this CPS.
+External RAs do not validate domain control for Secure Server Certificates.
+This element of the validation of Secure Server Certificates is always performed by Sectigo's internal RA as described in this CPS.